Why guard best suits Wisconsin senior offensive lineman Tyler Beach - NewsBreak

 Why guard best suits Wisconsin senior offensive lineman Tyler Beach

-Left tackle wasn’t going to be Beach’s position for the University of Wisconsin in his sixth season.
+Left tackle wasn’t going to be Beach’s position for the University of Wisconsin football team in his sixth season.

 “We kind of collectively thought that being a guard was the best position for me,” said Beach, a Grafton native.
 “I kind of figured if I decided to come back, that was my future role.”